-In fiscal 2023, the 4th Joint Coordination Committee (JCC) was held on June 22, and the 5th meetings and discussed the progress of the joint research and the future direction.
+In fiscal 2023, the 4th Joint Coordination Committee (JCC) was held on June 22, and the 5th JCC in a hybrid format on November 20.
+As a project member, ICHARM participated in these meetings and discussed the progress of the joint research and the future direction.